ziab/facade/README.md

     FACADE_METHOD(send);
 };
 ```
-* `FACADE_CONSTRUCTOR` declares pre-defined constructors of the class, two for initializing it with a reference to the original implementation and another one for providing a path to a file with a recorded database.
+* `FACADE_CONSTRUCTOR` declares pre-defined constructors of the class, one for initializing it with a pointer to the original implementation and another one for providing a path to a file with a recorded database.
 * `FACADE_METHOD` expands into a "trampoline" function that captures the details of the method call, i.e. method name, arguments before and after the call, return value
   * The method *does not* have to be virtual, at the current state there are no strict requirements, the plan is to support any kind of member function: non-const, const, virtual, non-virtual, template, static
 * `FACADE_CALLBACK` exapands into a "trempoline" function and a callback registration function, more information on this will be added later